 The thought to grow meat in a lab as a means to feed a growing global population has been around for decades.
 In a book he published in 1932, Winston Churchill commented on growing only parts of a chicken for consumption “Fifty years hence.”
 Willem van Eelen, a Dutch doctor who survived a WWII Japanese POW camp as a teenager, was introduced to the idea of ‘growing’ meat shortly after the war by one of his professors who had grown a piece of muscle tissue in a laboratory.

-The simple answer is that as the world population has continued to grow, scientists and governments have long consider the problem of feeding a growing population.
-Population stresses however have not been the only reason lab-grown meat has been studied.
-For nearly a decade NASA has been experimenting on ways to grow in vitro meat as an alternative food source for astronauts on long space missions.
+The simple answer is that as the world population has continued to grow, scientists and governments have long considered the problem of feeding a growing population.
+Population stresses, however, have not been the only reason lab-grown meat has been studied.
+For nearly a decade NASA has been experimenting with ways to grow in vitro meat as an alternative food source for astronauts on long space missions.

 How is Shmeat Made?